 How to Renew a Fence Overview

 When did your cedar fence lose its rich, warm glow?
 Who invited that discolored, shabby-looking impostor into the neighborhood?
 Don’t worry—underneath that thin gray skin, the glow still remains.
 All you have to do is remove the surface layer of aged wood cells to expose a fresh layer of wood.
 With a power washer, it’s as easy as washing your car.
-Then apply an exterior wood oil fence stain to preserve this new layer of wood.
+Then apply an exterior wood stain to preserve this new layer of wood.
 It’ll prolong the life of your fence to boot.

 Stop dreaming about your perfect deck or patio and start planning.
-Take a look at some of our favorite projects, and then build one (or more!) in your backyard.

 Project step-by-step (13)

-Rent a power washer that operates at 1,500 or 2,000 psi and avoid more powerful 3,000 or 3,500 psi units.
+Use a power washer that operates at 1,500 or 2,000 psi and avoid more powerful 3,000 or 3,500 psi units.
 Be sure to get both 15- and 25-degree spray tips.
-Have the rental people demonstrate the washer's use.
-It's an easy machine to run.
+Have the rental people demonstrate the washer’s use.
+It’s an easy machine to run.

-Start the power washer
+Start the Pressure Washer

 Clear the area along the fence by tying back plants that are growing alongside it.
 Wear water-repellent clothing—you will get wet from the spray.

-Keep the sprayer moving
+Keep the Sprayer Moving